Want to know five simple ways to improve your health now? Join our newsletter:

-The best way to think of the prostate is an orange, that sits under the bladder.
+The best way to think of the prostate is an orange that sits under the bladder.
 The urethra passes like a straw, right down the middle of the prostate (orange) into the urethra.
-When younger, the prostate is responsible for secretion of ejaculate.
-It has nothing, however to do with sexual desire, erections, testosterone, or sperm (from testicles).
-As one ages, the prostate (orange) grows, and squeezes the urethra (straw) that goes the middle of it.
+When younger, the prostate is responsible for the secretion of ejaculate.
+It has nothing, however, to do with sexual desire, erections, testosterone, or sperm (from testicles).
+As one ages, the prostate (orange) grows and squeezes the urethra (straw) that goes down the middle of it.
 When medicines can no longer relax the prostate to allow urine to pass freely, surgery (TURP) can easily remove much of the blocking/obstructing prostate tissue (pulp of the orange) to allow for a much better urinary flow.

 There may be some changes in ejaculation.
 Because the prostate cavity is enlarged after surgery, semen or ejaculate can not only go forward, as it usually does, it can ‘hiccup’ back into the bladder, where it is urinated out after ejaculation.
 For many people, ejaculation is not affected, whereas other patients may simply note a reduction or loss of ejaculate volume.
 Again erections are not affected, just ejaculate.
 Orgasms are not affected.

 Usually, Dr. Shaw will have you finish up your current prostate medications, and then stop them (don’t refill).
 This is the great thing about the surgery – you can stop one or more medications for your prostate!
 Not only that, but most people state that their urination is vastly improved with medications alone.